 Yoga has been shown to be an excellent auxiliary treatment for eating disorder recovery.
-Many of us with eating disorders disconnect our minds from our bodies – we learn to ignore our body’s natural communication, needs, and desires.
+Many people with eating disorders disconnect their minds from their bodies.
+They learn to ignore our body’s natural communication, needs, and desires.
 Yoga can be a great way to gradually reconnect the mind-body signals.

-As a parent, having a few simple yoga moves to do with your child while he or she is in recovery can be a great way to help him or her make the mind-body connection.
+As a parent, having a few simple yoga moves to do with your child while they are in recovery can be a great way to help them make the mind-body connection.
 It’s also a great way for you to connect with your child, which is so critical to the healing process.

 Makarasana, or Crocodile Pose, helps to facilitate diaphragmatic breathing (also known as belly breathing) by immobilizing the chest.
 When you engage in “belly breathing” you facilitate a relaxation response in the body, which makes this pose excellent during times of stress and anxiety.
 This may also be a great pre-meal pose to help your child get grounded before going to the table.

 1) Lie on your belly and rest your forehead on your hands.

 2) Mindfully breathe into your belly.

 3) Stay here anywhere from 30 secs to 5 minutes.

 Pretty easy, huh?
 You can even do this while sitting at a table or desk.
 Build your toolbox of coping behaviors throughout eating disorder treatment to support your child into recovery.